-As we will show in this section, the state of research for Switzerland concerning the trend of income inequality is especially contradictory, making it an interesting case to have a closer look at methodological aspects.
+Regarding results of inequality research, Switzerland is particularly contradictory, making it an interesting case to have a closer look at methodological aspects.
 What is known about Switzerland so far?
 Looking for official data, three main sources have to be mentioned, which can be considered as de facto official data sources: EU-SILC, HBS and LIS-data.
-Figure XY shows the results stemming from these three sources while looking at Gini of equalized disposable income.
-Up to the day, EU-SILC (Statistics on Income and Living Conditions) is the main source used for policy monitoring at EU-level.
+Figure 2 shows Gini coefficients of equalized disposable income calculated from these three sources.
+To date, EU-SILC (Statistics on Income and Living Conditions) is the main source used for policy monitoring at EU-level.
 The main focus of EU-SILC is to collect data on a common “framework” to ensure comparability among EU and EFTA countries.
-As a Non-EU member Switzerland implemented the instrument not from the beginning (2004) but from 2007.
+As a Non-EU member Switzerland implemented the instrument not from the beginning (2004) but from 2007 on.
 Therefore this times-series doesn’t cover time periods before 2007.
-As graph XY shows, following the results from SILC, income inequality de-creased from 2007 to 2013.
+As figure 2 shows, following the results from SILC, income inequality decreased from 2007 to 2013.
 The second important source concerning the distribution of income is the Household Budget Survey (HBS).
 The main focus of this survey lays in providing detailed data on household budgets.
 Since 2000 the survey has been conducted on a continuous basis, which allows looking at a consistent time series from 2000 to 2011.
-As it can be seen from graph XY the trend is rather stable.
+As it can be seen from figure 2 the trend is rather stable.
 Both time-series (SILC and HBS) cover a relatively short time period.
 A longer period is covered in the LIS-Data-set (1982-2004).
-Data-provider for the LIS Data is the Swiss Federal Statistical Office too.
-In contrast the aforementioned surveys, the LIS-data is harmonized out of three surveys: Swiss Income and Wealth Survey (1982), Swiss Poverty Survey (1992) and the Income and Consumption survey (2000, 2002, 2004).
+In contrast to the aforementioned surveys, the LIS-data is harmonized out of three surveys: Swiss Income and Wealth Survey (1982), Swiss Poverty Survey (1992) and the Income and Consumption survey (2000, 2002, 2004).
 All in all the LIS dataset contains the longest time series on inequality for Switzerland.
-Analyzing this data Gornick and Jäntti (2013) found for Switzerland a quite substantially decreases in income inequality, contradictory to the development in most other western countries.
+Analyzing these data Gornick and Jäntti (2013) found a quite substantially decreases in income inequality for Switzerland, contradictory to the development in most other western countries.
 This result is supported by Grabka and Kuhn (2012) analyzing the Swiss Household Panel (2000-2009).

 Figure 2: Trends of income inequality in Switzerland.

 Whereas the aforementioned publications focused on disposable household in-come from survey data, the revival of tax-data-inequality studies lead to fruitful insights for Switzerland as well.
 Dell et al. (2007) used tax data from the Federal Tax Administration to assess the development of concentration of the highest incomes and wealth (top-shares).
-In contrast to most other examined countries, Switzerland did not experience a reduction in income and wealth concentration from the pre-First World War period to the decades following the second World War (up to 1996).
-Using the same approach Foellmi and Martínez (2013) expand the Dell et al. time series to 2008 finding that the share of top income has risen, the top 0.01% share even doubled in the last observed 20 years.
+In contrast to most other examined countries, Switzerland did not experience a reduction in income and wealth concentration from the pre-First World War period to the decades following the Second World War (up to 1996).
+Using the same approach Foellmi and Martínez (2013) expand the Dell et al. time series to 2008 finding that the share of top incomes has risen, the top 0.01% share even doubled in the last observed 20 years.
 A result which opposes the outcome of official data.